-While an applicant’s resumé may get their foot in the door, the final decision often comes down to gut instinct: how does the hiring manager feel about a candidate?
+While an applicant’s resumé may get their foot in the door, the final decision often comes down to gut instinct: how does the hiring manager feel about an executive candidate?
 We’re only human after all – and humans are naturally prone to unconscious bias and errors.
 It is very hard for us to accurately predict how someone will perform in a role or a company culture based on one (or several) 60-minute encounters.
-This helps explain why almost half of all hires are unsuccessful.
+This helps explain why almost half of all executive hiring is unsuccessful.

 These miscalculations are particularly disruptive at the executive level of fast-growing startups, where personnel decisions can make or break a company that’s angling to grow as quickly as possible.
 In order to maintain momentum, it’s crucial to have a system in place that identifies, vets and hires the right people for senior leadership positions at the right time (which is often before you actually need them).